 4. Sulabh International Museum Of Toilets (Delhi, India)

 Wanted to know the history of toilets from the present times to 4500 years ago?
 The International Museum of Toilets has got all the answers.
-This unique museum features rare facts, pictures, and toilets from plain chamber pots to luxuriously decorated Victorian toilets.
-Some of the toilets, like the ones belonging to the medieval period, some shaped like a treasure chest, one disguised as a bookcase are all noteworthy objects and will surely amuse you and is truly one of the weirdest museums in the world.
+This unique museum features rare facts, pictures, and toilets from plain chamber pots to luxuriously decorated Victorian bathrooms.
+Some of the toilets, like the ones belonging to the medieval period, some shaped like a treasure chest, one disguised as a bookcase, are all noteworthy objects and will surely amuse you and is truly one of the weirdest museums in the world.

 Entry Fee: Free